Prime Minister in the Indian Constitution

 According to Article 75, the Prime Minister shall be appointed by the President.
 The appointment is not by the choice of the President.

-The President appoints the leader of the majority party or the coalition of the parties that commands a majority in the Lok Sabha, as the Prime minister.
+The President appoints the leader of the majority party or the coalition of the parties that commands a majority in the Lok Sabha as the Prime minister.
 In case no single party gets a majority, the President appoints the person most likely to secure majority support.

 The Prime Minister does not have a fixed tenure.He/she continues in power so long as he/she remains the leader of the majority party or coalition.

-Functions and Position of Prime Minister
+Functions and Position of the Prime Minister

 The first and foremost function of the Prime Minister is to prepare the list of his ministers.
 Then He/She meets the President with this list of his minister.